saumitrank/disordered-wires/README.md

 The main requirement is the [KWANT](https://kwant-project.org/) package, which can be installed by following the instructions on its site.
 Apart from this the usual scientific libraries such as numpy, scipy, and matplotlib are required.

-The documentation for this code can be found in the [github-pages site](https://saumitrank.github.io/disordered-wires/) for the repo.
+The documentation can be found in the [Github pages site](https://saumitrank.github.io/disordered-wires/) for the repo.

 ## Results